himanshu140505/PYTHON/tkinter.md

 -> used to draw pictures and other complex layout like graphics text and widgets

 PANNEDWINDOW : w = PannedWindow(master, optio = value)
--> used to handle numer of panes arranged in it
+-> used to handle number of panes arranged in it

 COLOR OPTION ;
 -> Code ::